-If other biosimilars of pegfilgrastim (Neulasta), etanercept (Enbrel) or adalimumab (Humira) are approved and successfully commercialized before our product candidates for these originator products (CHS-1701, CHS-0214 or CHS-1420, respectively), our business would suffer.
+If other biosimilars of pegfilgrastim (Neulasta), adalimumab (Humira) or etanercept (Enbrel) are approved and successfully commercialized before our product candidates for these originator products (CHS-1701, CHS-1420 or CHS-0214, respectively), our business would suffer.

-We expect other companies to seek approval to manufacture and market biosimilar versions of Neulasta, Enbrel, or Humira.
-If other biosimilars of Neulasta, Enbrel or Humira are approved and successfully commercialized before CHS-0214, CHS-1420 or CHS-1701, respectively, we may never achieve significant market share for these products, our revenue would be reduced and, as a result, our business, prospects and financial condition could suffer.
+We expect other companies to seek approval to manufacture and market biosimilar versions of Neulasta, Humira or Enbrel.
+If other biosimilars of Neulasta, Humira or Enbrel are approved and successfully commercialized before CHS-1701, CHS-1420 or CHS-0214, respectively, we may never achieve meaningful market share for these products, our revenue would be reduced and, as a result, our business, prospects and financial condition could suffer.

-If other biosimilars of pegfilgrastim (Neulasta), etanercept (Enbrel) or adalimumab (Humira) are determined to be interchangeable and our biosimilars candidates for these originator products are not, our business would suffer.
+If other biosimilars of pegfilgrastim (Neulasta), adalimumab (Humira) or etanercept (Enbrel) are determined to be interchangeable and our biosimilars candidates for these originator products are not, our business would suffer.